TA student who does not meet all of the above requirements should consult with the

 accelerated training (ACCT).

-- Each course listed must have a concurrent leadership laboratory.
+- Each course listed must enroll in the concurrent leadership laboratory.

-- Contracted cadets are required to take a military fitness class or work out other
+- Contracted cadets are required to take a military fitness class.

 - Professional Military Education (PME): Before being commissioned, each senior cadet